 - An array of wireless communication functions that can be used for electronic warfare.

-- Numerous pieces of software to interface with nearly every piece of high-tech equipment (often sensors).
+- Software to interface with nearly every piece of high-tech equipment (often sensors).

 - And even a 3D micro-printer.

-An omni-tool with appropriate software counts as proper equipment for nearly all technical skills, allowing characters to use those without penalties for lack of gear.
+An omni-tool with appropriate software counts as proper equipment for nearly all technical skills.
+It allows characters to use those skils without penalties for lack of gear.
 Some uses may require a bit of omni-gel (for instance, lock-picking), and medical use may consume medi-gel.

 DCH In DC Heroes, a basic omni-tool used for communication will have these stats – [BODY 01, Data storage: 12, Radio communication: 13, Superspeed: 01, Limitation: Superspeed only for tasks involving processing information using the omni-tool].

-M&M In DC Adventures it is a piece of Equipment with Radio Communication 3 (Rapid 2), Quickness 1 (Limited 2 to data management) and Feature 1 (Data storage) – which is 16 points.
+M&M In DC Adventures it is a piece of Equipment with Radio Communication 3 (Rapid 2), Quickness 1 (Limited 2 to data management) and Feature 1 (Data storage).
+That’s 16 points.

-These stats represent the classic “user employing at most 10% of the functionalities” phenomenon, and will work for most characters with an omni-tool.
+These stats represent the classic “user employing at most 10% of the functionalities” phenomenon.
+They will work for most characters with an omni-tool.
 As usual, the radio communication score assumes the existence of relays, just like with cell phones.

-An omni-tool used by an expert will have different stats, to represent power user functionalities, specialised software, custom programming, etc. Possibilities include:
+An omni-tool used by an expert will have different stats.
+This is to represent power user functionalities, specialised software, custom programming, etc. Possibilities include: